Evangelical Baptist Church of Korea: Odaeyang mass suicide

+Yoo Byung-eun also maintained his innocence regarding the charges of habitual fraud.
 In November 2014, the Incheon District Prosecutor's Office stated in a report that they did not find a prosecutable connection between Yoo's Evangelical Baptist Church and the Odaeyang incident.

 Sinking of Sewol

 The ferry Sewol capsized and sank on 16 April 2014, resulting in 304 people dead or missing, the second worst ferry disaster in South Korean history.
-Sewol was operated by the company Chonghaejin Marine, for which Yoo Byung-eun was former chairman.
-Despite initial media reports, Yoo retired from Chonghaejin Marine Ltd in 1997, and thus, had not been involved in this company’s operations since his retirement.
+Sewol was operated by the company Chonghaejin Marine, of which Yoo Byung-eun was the former chairman.
+Despite initial media reports, Yoo retired from Chonghaejin Marine Ltd in 1997, and had not been involved in this company’s operations since then.

-Yoo Byung-eun is known to mainly reside in a rural church compound called "Geumsuwon" (금수원) located east of Anseong in the Gyeonggi Province some 80 km south of Seoul.
-Yoo has a photography workshop there, and according to his publicist Michael Ham, managing director of Ahae Press and co-director of Evangelical Media Group, Beginning in 2009, Yoo began obsessively focusing on his photography work, spending every day completely dedicated to his photography for more than four years—allegedly taking about 2.7 million photographs during this time, all through one window.
+Yoo Byung-eun was known to mainly have resided in a rural church compound called "Geumsuwon" (금수원) located east of Anseong in the Gyeonggi Province some 80 km south of Seoul.
+Yoo had a photography workshop there, and according to his publicist Michael Ham, managing director of Ahae Press and co-director of Evangelical Media Group, Yoo began obsessively focusing on his photography work in 2009, spending every day completely dedicated to his photography for more than four years—allegedly taking about 2.7 million photographs during this time, all through one window.
 Members of the group run the 760000 m2 compound Geumsuwon as a commune where they grow organic produce and run a freshwater fish farm.

 On 23 April, investigators of the Incheon District Prosecutors' Office raided the head office of Chonghaejin Marine, and some 20 offices of its affiliates, as well as the office of the Evangelical Baptist Church in Yongsan, central Seoul.
 Prosecutors initially suspected that funds from members of the religious group had been used in business operations of Chonghaejin Marine and Yoo Byung-eun.
 However, this suspicion turned out to be incorrect.
 Yoo Byung-eun did not embezzle from the EBC nor did he expand his businesses by its members' donations.